kumarc-rishikesh/eatsy-hs/README.md

   - `400 Bad Request` if there are validation errors or the user1 does not have a connection with user2.

 ##TODO:
-1. Delete connection if user deactivates
+1. Deactivate connection if user deactivates
-2. Authorization
 3. Get a specific post
 4. Delete a post
 5. Add Likes to a post